Samsung/tizen-docs/docs/application/native/guides/notification/attach-panel.md

 To create an attach panel:

-1. Create the attach panel using the `attach_panel_create()` function.When the attach panel is created, its state is hidden by default.
+1. Create the attach panel using the `attach_panel_create()` function.

+    When the attach panel is created, its state is hidden by default.
 To show the created panel, use the `attach_panel_show()` function.

     ```
     attach_panel_h attach_panel = NULL;